ARPU in SaaS companies

-All successful businesses have one thing in common – they understand their customers and track how much their products and services provide value to those customers.
+All successful SaaS companies have one thing in common.
+They understand their customers and utilize intelligent tools to track revenue and have a handle on how much value their products and services provided to those users.

 What is ARPU?